 - Don’t feel like you need to rush through this process and accept the first place you find.
-Keep in mind that new listings come up regularly, and landlords may only know they will have a vacancy four to eight weeks in advance.
+Keep in mind that new listings come up regularly, and landlords usually only know they will have a vacancy four to eight weeks in advance.

 Things to check for if you or a friend can visit an apartment

-- Turn on all the faucets to check the water pressure and how quickly it gets hot
+- Turn on all the faucets to check the water pressure and how quickly it gets hot.

-- Turn on all the lights; not every room in an apartment will have ceiling lighting
+- Turn on all the lights; not every room in an apartment will have ceiling lighting.

-- Check the locks on the doors and windows to make sure they work
+- Check the locks on the doors and windows to make sure they work.

-- Check for holes or water damage on the floor, walls, and ceilings
+- Check for holes or water damage on the floor, walls, and ceilings.

-- If provided, check to make sure the air conditioning and heating work properly (Note: most older buildings do not have central air conditioning, and heat is often provided via radiators which you will not be able to turn on or off at will)
+- If provided, check to make sure the air conditioning and heating work properly (Note: most older buildings do not have central air conditioning, and heat is often provided via radiators which you will not be able to turn on or off at will).

-- Take note of the number of electrical outlets and where they are located
+- Take note of the number of electrical outlets and where they are located.

-- Ask to see the laundry room or any other amenities the building offers (storage, bike room, etc.)
+- Ask to see the laundry room or any other amenities the building offers (storage, bike room, etc.).

-- If you are unsure about an area, consider visiting in the evening
+- If you are unsure about an area, consider visiting in the evening.

-- Take notes on these items based on either provided photos or your visit, and use these notes to compare units.
+- Take notes on these items based on either provided photos or your visit and use these notes to compare units.
 You can also use this apartment comparison checklist.

 Questions to consider asking during your search